Gaslighting VS Lying: 7 Differences You Should Understand

 Where Does the Term ‘Gaslighting' Come From?

-The term “gaslighting” comes from the 1938 play titled, Gas Light, which was later adapted into the 1944 film Gaslight.
-In the movie, the male protagonist (the husband) intentionally said things to his wife to make her question if what she saw was real.
+The term “gaslighting” comes from the 1938 play Gas Light, which was later adapted into the 1944 film Gaslight.
+In the movie, the male protagonist (the husband) intentionally tells his wife things to make her question whether what she saw is real.

 Effects of Gaslighting on the Victim